Viewing Replication Policies

 |Progress||The progress of the replication.|

-Click the Last Run column label to sort the Replication Schedules table by the last run date.
+Click the Completed column label to sort the replication policies table by time.

 |Next Run||The date and time when the next replication is scheduled, based on the schedule